ApexInsurtech/Aspire/README.md

 * Add your own state and contract definitions under `contracts/src/main/kotlin/`
 * Add your own flow definitions under `workflows/src/main/kotlin/`
 * Extend or replace the client and webserver under `clients/src/main/kotlin/`

+TESTING:

+## Running tests inside IntelliJ

+We recommend editing your IntelliJ preferences so that you use the Gradle runner - this means that the quasar utils plugin will make sure that some flags (like ``-javaagent`` - see below) are set for you.

+To switch to using the Gradle runner:

+* Navigate to ``File, Settings, Build, Execution, Deployment -> Build Tools -> Gradle -> Runner`` (or search for `runner`)
+  * Windows: this is in "Settings"
+  * MacOS: this is in "Preferences"
+* Set "Delegate IDE build/run actions to gradle" to true
+* Set "Run test using:" to "Gradle Test Runner"

+If you would prefer to use the built in IntelliJ JUnit test runner, you can run ``gradlew installQuasar`` which will copy your quasar JAR file to the lib directory.
+You will then need to specify ``-javaagent:lib/quasar.jar`` and set the run directory to the project root directory for each test.

 For a guided example of how to extend this template, see the Hello, World! tutorial [here](https://docs.corda.net/hello-world-introduction.html).